-The algorithms on social: media platforms have re shaped the nature of free s speech.
-HAS The nature of free speech the algorithm s on social media 2.
-The man is holding a dis posable cup in his hand.
-THERE in the mar 's hand.
-According to a recent studie in other countries.
-AS According to a recent stude people in the UK. dy, people in other count ries 4.
-Scientists suppose that a newly discovered ancien t city was home to 50,000 people.
-MAY A newly discovered ancie to 50,000 people, scientis h ome 5.
-If the UK budget does not for appointments will gro g for the NHS, the waiting g time UNLESS for appointments will gro funding for the NHS, the waiting time For questions 1-5, circle the correct answer: a, b, c, or d.
-(5 points) Algorithms watch our behaviour and determine millions of us see when we log on to social media.
-1. ehaviour and determine millions of t is see when we lo g on to social 1. b) what c) that d) g on to social 2. media. a) which b) what d) g on to social 2. media. a) which b) what UK is in crisis. ' c) that d) 2.
-3. media. a) which The water industry in the a) Whether it can b) what UK is in crisis. ' b) If it may c) that be fixed?' people d) e are wondering. d) How it ca .n 2. media. a) which The water industry in the a) Whether it can e-cigarette b) what UK is in crisis. ' b) If it may c) that be fixed?' people c) When will it d) e are wondering. d) How it ca n ate new health 2. media. a) which The water industry in the a) Whether it can e-cigarette risks. a) Despite b) what UK is in crisis. ' b) If it may s remain a valuable tool to b) When proximity to Washington c) that be fixed?' people c) When will it for helping smokers quit, c) While n D.C., Northern Virginia d) e are wondering. d) How it ca their use may cre d) However an ate new health c) to make d) to encourage b) which makes a) that makes
+1. The algorithms on social media platforms have resh aped the nature of free speech.
+HAS The nature of free speech the algorithm s on social media.
+2. The man is holding a dis sposable cup in his hand.
+THERE in the man's hand.
+3. in other countries.
+According to a recent stu dy, people in the UK are n AS people in the UK.
+4. newly discovered ancient of • MAY A newly discovered ancie to 50,000 people, scientis ent citysts say. h ome 5.
+If the UK budget does not for appointments will gro ot provide enough funding ow. for the NHS, the waitin g time UNLESS for appointments will gro enough fow. unding for the NHS, the waiting time For questions 1-5, circle the correct answer: a, b, c, or d.
+(5 points) 1. .
+Algorithms watch our behaviour and determine millions of us see when we log or media. a) which b) what c) that d) 2.
+The water industry in the e UK is in crisis. ' be fixed?' peop e are wondering. a) Whether it can b) If it may c) When will it d) How it can 3. e-cigarette s remain a valuable tool fo r helping smokers quit, their use may creat e new health a) Despite b) When c) While d) However 4. proximity to Washington l 90s.
+Local residents are qu a ke y location for a) has been b) had been c) is d) was 5.
+An advert is something. people to bu ıy various products. ٦.

-$III. \hspace{1.5cm} ESP-VOCABULARY-ARCHITEKTURA \ (10 \ points)$
+III.
+ESP - VOCABULARY - ARCHITEKTURA (10 points)